 re-assembly of the locomotive;

 fitting of brass name plates and a brass numeral to the side tanks.

 The Association has secured an agreement to purchase one of the original name plates for re-fitting to No.5 Mona and from which a copy will be made and also fitted.
 Both of the original name plates were sold with the engine into private ownership back in 1978.

-Working in partnership with Isle of Man Railways, the aim is to complete the cosmetic restoration in time for the 150th anniversary of the Railway in 2023.
+Working in partnership with Isle of Man Railways, the aim is to complete the cosmetic restoration of No.5 Mona in time for the 150th anniversary of the Railway in July 2023.

 With your generous support, No.5 Mona can play her part in celebrating the upcoming significant milestone - the Railway's 150th anniversary - and thereafter be available for public display to help tell the history of the Isle of Man Railway and the evolution of the 'Manx' Peacock 2-4-0 tank locomotive.

 Built by the firm of Beyer, Peacock & Co along with engine No.4 Loch for the opening of the Port Erin line in 1874, No.5 Mona was named after the Island and became a steadfast performer for the Railway.

 Although very similar in design to and with the same nominal 3' 0" diameter 120psi boilers as the three engines delivered the previous year for the opening of the Peel line, the side tanks and coal bunkers on engines No.4 and No.5 were six inches higher, allowing 385 gallons of water in each tank and 14 cwt of coal to be carried when full, essential for the more steeply graded and longer Port Erin line.